ReelDx/medvidio-wordpress-plugin/README.md

 $ git clone https://github.com/AccelerationNet/wp-db-table-editor.git
 ```

-Go to the Wordpress Dashboard and activate the plugin.
+Go to the Wordpress Dashboard and activate the plugin(s).
 This creates the ```wp_medvidio_videos``` database table for storing the data needed to retrieve the videos to which you are going to refer in your Wordpress content.

 ##Configuration